erikvanmechelen/wind/manuscript/28openings.md

 F ADR C Apu – Alb
 In this example, Germany assists the Italian army in Piedmont into Marseille.
 Meanwhile, the Austrian convoys the Italian army in Apulia to Albania.
 A smashing start for the Center Powers.

-The strengths of thee Panther: it is used to establish a fast attack against France and Turkey.
+The strengths of the Panther: it is used to establish a fast attack against France and Turkey.
 It builds trust between the Central Powers and the potential for early gains.

 England and Russia shouldn’t be unhappy to see the Central Powers working together, at least considering the fact that England could very well be glad for a weakened France, and Russia for a distressed Turkey.
 They may ask what they are getting from this Central Power arrangement, however.